 The Relatives In Common functionality and the Shared DNA functionality - both located within the DNA Relatives tool - are two tools you can use to find individuals that likely descend from the same branch of your family tree.
 By finding groups of related people and either knowing how one person in the group is related to you or by sharing information about your family with each other, you may be able to discover how your DNA Relatives matches are connected to you and others, and even potentially identify your recent common ancestor.

 To see your shared relatives, click on a match in your DNA Relatives list and look for the Relatives section on the comparison page.
-You can navigate to this section by scrolling down the page or by using the Relatives tab located near the top of the page.
+You can navigate to this section by scrolling down the page.
 In the Relatives section, you will see the list of relatives that you have in common with a DNA Relatives match, the predicted relationship between each pair, and in some cases, if you share DNA in the same region of your genome.
 Only matches with whom you have a sharing connection or those participating in Open Sharing will display whether or not you share DNA in the same region of your genome.

 If one or both of your biological parents is a 23andMe customer and you are sharing with them, DNA Relatives can determine whether a match is likely to be on your mother's side (M) or your father's side (P).
 You can then filter your matches by which side of the family they’re on.
 This can help narrow your search if you’re looking for a common ancestor with one of your matches or surface certain matches.